 Woodbury is a somewhat small city located in the state of New Jersey.
 With a population of 10,020 people and eight constituent neighborhoods, Woodbury is the 203rd largest community in New Jersey.
 Woodbury has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Woodbury isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Woodbury are a mix of both white- and blue-collar jobs.
-Overall, Woodbury is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Woodbury who work in office and administrative support (13.45%), sales jobs (10.33%), and teaching (8.65%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Woodbury is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Woodbury is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Woodbury who work in office and administrative support (13.32%), teaching (10.35%), and management occupations (9.19%).

-The per capita income in Woodbury in 2010 was $27,355, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $109,420 for a family of four.
+The per capita income in Woodbury in 2010 was $28,416, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $113,664 for a family of four.
 However, Woodbury contains both very wealthy and poor people as well.

 The most common language spoken in Woodbury is English.
 Other important languages spoken here include Spanish and Indic languages.